YTread Logo

 Feb 19, 2020

-we are in a race the race is against time we have to build cities we need them but we have to do them in a different way we need a wave of innovation not only for our way of life but also for the planet the consequences would be huge if we lose this battle i am thomas goetz executive editor of wired magazine on wired we'll look at the innovators and innovations that are changing our
+We are in a race The race is against time We have to build cities We need them but we have to do them in a different way We need a wave of innovation not only for our way of life but also for the planet The consequences would be enormous if we lose this battle I am thomas goetz executive editor of wired magazine in wired we will look at the innovators and innovations that are changing our

 world

-in the next hour we'll look at three stories from acclaimed filmmakers on the
+in the next hour we will see three stories from acclaimed filmmakers about the

 future

-of energy let's Explore cutting-edge innovations in how we drive, how we live in, and in our first story, how we power our cars, are all ideas that promise to shape the path to the
+of energy explore cutting-edge innovations in how we drive, how we live and in our first story how we fuel our cars, these are all ideas that promise to shape the path to the

 world